kai-ll/leokai001-web/assets/assets/md/en/v1_faq.76bf67d8018ac2a1d172da41feaf5c2a.md

 # FAQ
 ## StepPot Frequently Asked Questions

-StepPot is a free reward app where you can complete missions such as walking or watching ads to collect entries and join the **Mega Lotto 6/45** event held every Wednesday at 9:00 PM (GMT+8).
-Winners are determined based on the official results.
+* StepPot is a free reward app where you can complete missions such as walking or watching ads to collect entries.
+* No purchase or payment is ever required.
+* StepPot’s weekly event uses the publicly announced Mega Lotto 6/45 results to determine matching conditions.
+* StepPot is not affiliated with any lottery operator.

 ## 1. Service & Tickets
 **Q. Is StepPot a paid service?**